Road surface: Concrete

 Concrete surfaces (specifically, Portland cement concrete) are created using a concrete mix of Portland cement, coarse aggregate, sand, and water.
 In virtually all modern mixes there will also be various admixtures added to increase workability, reduce the required amount of water, mitigate harmful chemical reactions, and for other beneficial purposes.
 In many cases there will also be Portland cement substitutes added, such as fly ash.
 This can reduce the cost of the concrete and improve its physical properties.
 The material is applied in a freshly mixed slurry and worked mechanically to compact the interior and force some of the cement slurry to the surface to produce a smoother, denser surface free from honeycombing.
 The water allows the mix to combine molecularly in a chemical reaction called hydration.

 Concrete surfaces have been classified into three common types: jointed plain (JPCP), jointed reinforced (JRCP) and continuously reinforced (CRCP).
 The one item that distinguishes each type is the jointing system used to control crack development.

 One of the major advantages of concrete pavements is they are typically stronger and more durable than asphalt roadways.
-The surfaced can be grooved to provide a durable skid-resistant surface.
+The surface can be grooved to provide a durable skid-resistant surface.
 Concrete roads are more economical to drive in terms of fuel consumption, they reflect light better, and they last significantly longer than other paving surfaces; but they have a much smaller market share than other paving solutions.
 Modern paving methods and design methods have changed the economics of concrete paving so that a well-designed and placed concrete pavement will be cheaper in initial cost and significantly cheaper over the life cycle.
 Another important advantage is that waterproof concrete can be used, which eliminates the need to place storm drains next to the road and reduces the need for a slightly sloped driveway to drain rainwater.
 Avoiding rainwater discharge by using runoff also means less electricity is needed (otherwise more pumps would be needed in the water distribution system) and rainwater is not polluted because it no longer mixes with polluted water.
 Rather, it is immediately absorbed by the earth.
 A previous disadvantage was that they had a higher initial cost and could be more time-consuming to construct.
 This cost can typically be offset through the long life cycle of the pavement and the higher cost of bitumen.
-Concrete pavement can be maintained over time utilizing a series of methods known as concrete pavement restoration which include diamond grinding, dowel bar retrofits, joint and crack sealing, cross-stitching, etc. Diamond grinding is also useful in reducing noise and restoring skid resistance in older concrete pavement.
+Concrete pavement can be maintained over time utilizing a series of methods known as concrete pavement restoration which include diamond grinding, dowel bar retrofits, joint and crack sealing, and cross-stitching.
+Diamond grinding is also useful in reducing noise and restoring skid resistance in older concrete pavement.